 A Brief History

 The Clemson-class destroyers had been developed after World War I and 156 of them were built in total.
-They were 314 feet long, to be manned by a crew of 120 and capable of speeds up to 35.5 knots.
-Their main armament were 4 x 4” and 2 x 3” guns and a whopping 12 x 21” torpedo tubes.
+They were 314 feet long, manned by a crew of 120 and capable of speeds up to 35.5 knots.
+Their main armament were 4 x 4 inch and 2 x 3 inch guns and a whopping 12 x 21 inch torpedo tubes.
 These 4-stack destroyers served the U.S. until 1948, when many of them were turned over to allied navies, such as the UK and USSR.

 Back on July 3, 2014, we published a list of “10 “Oops” Moments in Naval History.”
 This disaster at Honda Point was not included on the list, but maybe should have been.
-What other self-inflicted naval disasters would you add to the list?
+See our many other articles about Naval Oops Moments and blunders!
+Question for students (and subscribers): What other self-inflicted naval disasters would you add to the list?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!